yatesra/Calculator/README.md

 # Calculator
-Calculator app using javascript, html and css
+Calculator app using javascript, html and css.